 HTTP is the most used streaming protocol online.
 Almost every live streaming CDN supports HTTP.
 For context, CDNs (content delivery networks) distribute your video content to networks around the world without clogging your own servers.
 CDNs can deliver video content to your viewers via the closest available server to each viewer.
 Since HTTP is the most commonly used streaming protocol, you will likely have no problems with firewalls and caches when using this option.

-Apple has become a chief proponent of this format through their HLS (HTTP Live Streaming).
+Apple has become a chief proponent of this format through its HLS (HTTP Live Streaming).
 Apple’s support has helped to make this the default method to reach mobile devices.
 However, HLS feeds do require several seconds of chunked playlists to start.
 As a result, there is a delay in the live feed with HLS.

 This kind of delay is called “latency.”
 Latency does not necessarily occur to this degree with the other methods.
 If latency is a concern for you, you’ll want to consider the pros and cons of each protocol before making a decision about encoding for live streaming.